The Cowboy Bunkhouse History

 The American Cowboy

-The American Cowboy was born from the knowledge of the Spanish vaqueros, a surplus of man-power as the Civil War ended and the surviving soldiers and freed slaves sought employment, and an overabundance of livestock.
+The American Cowboy was born from the knowledge of the Spanish vaqueros, a surplus of manpower as the Civil War ended and the surviving soldiers and freed slaves sought employment, and an overabundance of livestock.
 During the war Texas cattlemen would turn their livestock free rather than allow Union soldiers to steal them.
 When the war ended, cattle in Texas were selling for $2.00 a head, whereas in Chicago the same cattle would go for $40.00 a head.
 During the same time the Union Pacific, Kansas Pacific, Atchison, Topeka, and Santa Fe railroads were expanding to the West from Chicago.
-Cattlemen decided to drive their cattle from Texas to the North along such cattle trails as the Shawnee, Chisholm, Western, and Goodnight-Loving to .
+Cattlemen decided to drive their cattle from Texas to the North on the Shawnee, Chisholm, Western, and Goodnight-Loving trails.